 If you still can’t find what you’re looking for, you can tap the search bar and enter the name of your downloaded file.
 If you can’t remember the exact name, you can type the first few letters, which prompts the app to suggest likely candidates.

 Step 1: Open the app drawer and either tap the My Files icon or open the Samsung folder and access it from there (depending on the phone).

 Step 2: Under Categories, tap Downloads.

-Technically, these steps apply to Google’s Files app that can be used on any Android phone, not just the Google Pixel 7 and Pixel 7 Pro.
+These steps apply to Google’s Files app that can be used on any Android phone, not just handsets like the Google Pixel 7 and Pixel 7 Pro.
 So, if you don't like the manufacturer's files app, then you can download Google's Files app and use that instead.

 Step 1: Open the app drawer and tap the Files app.

 Step 3: On the Downloads screen, you can switch between Thumbnail and List views.
 Next to this button is a three-dot More icon presenting a drop-down menu with Sort by and Select all options.

-Step 5: Next, make sure Storage permission is switched on.
+Step 6: Next, make sure Photos and videos permission is switched on.
 If it isn’t, downloaded files will continue to be sent to a separate system directory.